Covid-19 cases and deaths in the US will fall over the next four weeks, forecast predicts - KESQ

 Many states offering vaccine incentive programs

-California and Minnesota are the latest states offering new incentives for people to get vaccinated.
+California, Minnesota and New Jersey are the latest states offering new incentives for people to get vaccinated.

-California is offering gift cards and cash prizes, including a $15 million grand prize to be split among ten Californians who have been vaccinated.

 The next two million residents vaccinated will be eligible for $100 million in gift cards, doled out in $50 increments as a prepaid Visa or grocery store gift card.